clach04/pysksync_mirror/readme.txt

 checked and the connection will be encrypted.
 If "ssl_server_certfile" is not set client side, the connection will be encrypted but the certificate will not be checked.

+NOTE "ssl_server_certfile", "ssl_client_certfile", and "ssl_client_keyfile" can
+be specified in the "client" section.

 The server needs both the certificate and key file.
 Note if the key file is protected by a pass phrase the server process will prompt on the console!